 No Parisian apartment is complete without candles.
 I’m sure you’ve seen everywhere on Pinterest or Instagram pictures of Parisian apartments with some Diptyque candles probably on the coffee table.
 It might sounds cliché but it’s true!
 Parisian women love scented candles, especially the ones from the French label Diptyque.
 These decorative pieces add a cozy touch that makes any space feel instantly more lived-in.
 Try something a little unexpected like Feuille de Lavande, Mimosa, or Figuier.
 And check out my article on the best scented candles that will transport you to Paris.

 You’ll always find any Parisian apartment filled with contemporary art.
 The French love to invest in their homes, buying fine antiques, modern furniture, and contemporary artwork.
 And they love the juxtaposition of minimalist modern art with ornate architectural features.
 In most of the Parisian apartments, things are left undone: artworks are frequently propped against a wall on the floor or on a piece of furniture.

 When it comes to choosing artwork I’ll recommend buying something that reminds you of your travels and different trips to Paris, Corsica, Italy, Greece, or Marrakesh.
 Indeed, Parisians love to show off their travels.
 That is why Parisian apartments are full of travel photography.

 9. Coffee Table Books

 The French like to play the intellectual card.
-And that’s why Parisian girls love so much their books.
-In a typical Parisian flat, there is always a book somewhere: in the bookshelves, on the bedside table or on the coffee table, in the living room.
+And that’s why Parisian girls love their books so much.
+In a typical Parisian flat, there is always a book somewhere; in the bookshelves, on the bedside table, or on the coffee table.
 Here is a list of my favorite French books about fashion, home, design, food, and wine that you definitely need to add to your coffee table.

 - Poilâne: The Secrets of the World-Famous Bread Bakery